The Spirit (2008 film): Marketing and release

 At the New York Comic Con on February 24, 2007, director-screenwriter Frank Miller and producer Michael Uslan were scheduled to present a panel for The Spirit, though Miller was unable to attend due to recuperation from hip and leg injuries.
 Instead, Uslan, fellow producer F.J.
 DeSanto, and former The Spirit publisher Denis Kitchen presented a panel at which they described the history of the film and the film's progress.

 Titan Books produced a making-of book, The Spirit: The Movie Visual Companion by Mark Cotta Vaz, featuring interviews with the cast and crew, photos, storyboards, and production art.
 It was released November 25, 2008.
 A second book, Frank Miller: The Spirit Storyboards, was announced for release on May 6, 2009, but was never released.

-The film was rated PG-13 by the MPAA for "intense sequences of stylized violence and action, some sexual content, and brief nudity".

-The film was released on Christmas Day 2008.
+The film premiered on December 17, 2008, at Grauman's Chinese Theatre.
+The Spirit was released in theaters in the United States on Christmas Day the following week.